Gaz1994/AStarWithSemanticsKernel/README.md

 # AStarWithSemanticsKernel

-Demo Pathfinding using Semantics Kernel under the hood, refer to the ```Example``` folder to see use case.
+Crazy & fun demo Pathfinding project using Semantics Kernel under the hood, refer to the ```Example``` folder to see use case.
+I wouldn't recommend using this outside of experimenting as it might be very cost heavy when it comes to using AI.
+However it also works without it.

 Example Code: